dssg/triage/src/triage/component/results_schema/README.md

 [Alembic's
 documentation](http://alembic.zzzcomputing.com/en/latest/tutorial.html).
 But
 here is a common workflow we will use to modify the schema.
-Throughout, we'll use a wrapper script, `manage alembic`, bundled in the triage repository that wraps calls to the 'alembic' command with the correct options for running within triage.
+Throughout, we'll use `just alembic`, bundled in the triage repository that wraps calls to the 'alembic' command with the correct options for running within triage.
 We'll only have a few examples here, but this script just passes all arguments to